-Page 11 Mark Scheme Syllabus Paper Cambridge O Level - May/June 2016 2059 01 (c) Was the Co-operative Societies scandal the most important reason why Nawaz Shari fell from office in 1993?
+Page 11 Mark Scheme Syllabus Paper Cambridge IGCSE - May/June 2016 0448 01 (c) Was the Co-operative Societies scandal the most important reason why Nawaz Shari fell from office in 1993?
 Explain your answer.
 L EVEL 1: Simplistic statement [1-2] There were many reasons.
-L EVEL 2: Identifies/describes the reasons for his downfall [3-6] The government mismanaged the economy and was accu ised of corru uption.
-L LEVEL 3: Explains the Co-operative Societies Scandal OR other reasons asons [7-10] L LEVEL 4: Explains the Co-operative Societies Scandal AND other reasons [9-13] Cooperative Societies scandal Mismanagement of the Societies led to loss of savings by millions of people.
-Many of the Societies had granted huge loans to the Ittefaq Group this damaged Nawaz Sharif's reputation.
-Kalashnikov culture There was easy availability of guns.
+L EVEL 2: Identifies/describes the reasons for his downfall [3-6] The government mismanaged the economy and was accu used of corru uption.
+L EVEL 3: Explains the Co-operative Societies Scandal OR other rea asons [7-10] L EVEL 4: Explains the Co-operative Societies Scandal AND other re easons [9-13] Cooperative Societies scandal Mismanagement of the Societies led to loss of savings by Many of the Societies had granted huge loans to the Ittefa damaged Nawaz Sharif's reputation. , Kalashnikov culture There was easy availability of guns.
 There was crime, terr and murder.
 There were issues associated with refugees a Afghan war.
 Drug addiction increased.
 Economic measures Nawaz Sharif increased investment to provide jobs but few US aid ceased at the end of the Soviet-Afghan war. v loans wer e repaid.
 BCCI scandal The collapse of BCCI bank in 1991 due to concerns about practices.
 Investors lost huge sums of money. t the bank's lending